There are many issues that a homeowner might face with the trees and shrubs on a property. Get the answers to some of the most common questions.

 - We have an upright red Japanese Maple, and it has dead branches on it after winter frost damage.
 How can I promote new shoots from the tree?

-- We have several blue spruce trees in our yard and one is dying, dropping green needles, and turning brown.
-I don't want it to spread to the others.
-The trees are about 20 to 25 years old and have always been beautiful.
-If there is a known problem this year, perhaps you could recommend a spray.
+- One of our blue spruce trees is dying, dropping green needles, and turning brown.
+I’m worried it might spread to the others.
+The trees are 20-25 years old and have always been healthy.
+If there’s a known issue this year, can you recommend a spray?

-- We have a very large, old piney oak that is in our backyard and is about 50 feet tall.
-We moved in about two years ago and it was beautiful.
-Now, there is green fungus growing up the bark.
-Also, some smaller branches have died.
-Could give me some idea of how to treat the green fungus?
+- We have a large, 50-foot old piney oak in our backyard that was healthy when we moved in two years ago.
+Now, green fungus is growing on the bark, and some smaller branches have died.
+How should I treat the green fungus?

-- I planted an ornamental cherry tree in my front lawn and have noticed bleeding around the bottom part of the trunk.
-This season it bloomed and I noticed a considerable reduction in the amount of leaves.
+- I planted an ornamental cherry tree in my front lawn and noticed bleeding around the bottom of the trunk.
+This season, it bloomed but has a considerable reduction in leaves.
 Is there a problem?

-- It appears our Japanese Plum is oozing sap.
-We are concerned it is diseased.
-We live in a major urban area, and are wondering how much it would cost to come out to do an evaluation?
+- Our Japanese Plum is oozing sap, and we’re worried it might be diseased.
+Living in a major urban area, how much would it cost to have a professional evaluate it?

-- We lost one Birch, one Red Maple and now seem to be losing a Shady Bark Birch.
-It starts with the leaves getting black spots on them.
-Then they turn a lighter green, curl and the tree dies very quickly.
-What is happening?
+- We lost a Birch, a Red Maple, and now a Shady Bark Birch.
+The leaves start with black spots, turn lighter green, curl, and the tree dies quickly.
+What could be causing this?

-- We moved to Hellam, PA a year ago and had a peach tree that was diseased.
-We cut it back and it is growing rapidly and has a lot of peaches.
-We never sprayed it and it has green flies all over the fruit.
-How do we get rid of these and how do we spray so we can still eat the fruit?
-I am afraid to eat the fruit since these flies are all over the peaches.
+- We moved to Hellam, PA, and our peach tree, which we cut back last year, is growing rapidly with lots of peaches.
+However, there are green flies all over the fruit.
+How can we get rid of them and safely spray the tree so we can still eat the fruit?

 - I have a tree in my yard that has a dead branch, which I believe has termites.
 If it does have termites, does the whole tree need to be removed or just the dead section?